theseeker58/ksqldb-spring-boot-demo/README.md

 ### Preliminary steps

 1. Start docker desktop
-1. In a terminal from the root directory of the project run `docker compose -f ./docker-compose.yml -p ksqldb-demo up -d`
+1. In a terminal from the root directory of the project run `docker compose -f ./docker-compose.yml -p ksqldb-demo up -d`.
+Use `docker compose -f ./docker-compose.yml -p ksqldb-demo start` if containers have been already created
 1. Once all the containers are up and running execute the command  `docker exec broker kafka-topics --bootstrap-server broker:29092 --create --topic messages-avro-topic` to create the kafka topic
 1. Run `docker exec -it schema-registry bash`
 1. The prompt [appuser@schema-registry ~]$ comes up